Table of Contents

 Benefits Of The Software Development Discovery Phase

-Running a project discovery phase before starting product development brings some undoubtful benefits:
+Running a project discovery phase before starting product development has undoubtful benefits.

-- Building trust.
-Product development discovery phase is a reliable tool to build trustful relationships between the client and the development team.
-Communication during this stage will help you better understand the development company as a partner and build a trusting relationship that is likely to flow into a long-term partnership;
+The discovery phase is a reliable tool to build trusting relationships between the client and the development team.
+Communication during this stage will help you better understand the development company as a partner and build a relationship that is likely to flow into a long-term partnership.

-- Reducing risks.
-The plan developed during the opening phase will allow you to avoid unnecessary actions, which can have a positive impact on the budget.
-It is also very likely that the risk of missing the deadline will be minimised;
+The plan developed during the opening phase will allow you to avoid wasting resources on fixing preventable mistakes.
+You’ll also minimise the risk of missing deadlines or creating budget overheads.

 Software Development Discovery Phase Stages

-So, let’s take a closer look at the steps that are taken during the project discovery phase.
+So, let’s take a closer look at the steps involved in the project discovery phase.

-A list of stakeholders, such as the product owner, investors, developers, end-users, and everyone else who will somehow interact with the product, should be drawn up.
-The team involved in product development must communicate with the client to understand their vision of the final product, as well as interact with other stakeholders to meet all the requirements.
+Draw up a list of stakeholders, such as the product owner, investors, developers, end-users, and everyone else who will somehow interact with the product.
+Establish a mutual communication channel between the development team and the client to understand each other’s vision of the final product.
+Try to do the same for all the other stakeholders.

 Collecting System Requirements

-After all the necessary information has already been aggregated in one place, the development team can start estimating the project.
-It means defining the amount of time and money required to bring the idea to life, to create an MVP or the full-fledged product.
+After all the necessary project information has been aggregated in one place, the development team can start estimating it.
+This means defining the amount of time and money required to bring the idea to life, to create an MVP, or to deploy a full-fledged product.

 Project Discovery Phase Tools

-A mind map is an interaction diagram showing the needs of the project, as well as the various roles, modules, and integrations it has.
-This diagram shows the boundaries of the project, the links within it, as well as all the requirements it needs to meet.
+A mind map is an interaction diagram showing the various roles, features, modules, and integrations your project has.
+It also showcases the project’s boundaries, the links within it, as well as all the requirements it needs to meet.

-This diagram comprehensively visualizes all the interactions with your application.
+A BPMN diagram visualises all possible interactions with your application.
 For example, what actions the user performs to reach their goal, what the most frequent ways of interacting with the system are, how information enters the application, etc. It’s extremely helpful for understanding and planning user flow.

 A request-response model is an essential part of technical documentation.
-It lists the conditions for interacting with third-party systems: what data the system will request, and what it will receive.
+It lists the conditions for interacting with third-party systems: what data the system will request, and what data it will receive in response.

 Non-Functional Requirements Diagram

 Communication between the team and the client is very important when drawing up a project design concept.
-It is crucial to clearly assess all of the client’s wishes in terms of their usefulness and feasibility.
+As the client, you need to describe your wishes as clearly as possible, and the team will assess their usefulness and feasibility.
 It is also important to have a designer who is up to date with the current UX/UI trends, as visual appeal and usability are important factors of the project’s success.

 Dangers Of Skipping The Project Discovery Phase

-Having talked about the advantages of the software development discovery phase, one must mention the dangers of skipping this stage.
+Having talked about the advantages of the software development discovery phase, one must mention the dangers of skipping it.

-Lack of a clear plan, lack of communication, and misunderstandings can lead to a huge difference between the expected product and the final one.
+Lack of a clear plan, lack of communication, and misunderstandings can lead to a huge discrepancy between the expected product and the one you actually get.
 It can also lead to wasted time and budget.

 It is almost impossible to set deadlines when your action plan is vague.
 Therefore, it is also impossible to finish development phases on time.
 All this leads to the postponement of deadlines and the loss of finances.

-All these dangers can lead to the need of software project rescue.
-During this process the specialists analyse your existing solution and propose a plan to fix all the detected issues.
+In the end, you may have to resort to software project rescue.
+During this process, specialists analyse your existing solution and propose a plan to fix all the detected issues.
 So it’s not a hopeless situation, but one you’d rather avoid.

 Product Development Discovery Phase Checklist

-To make sure that the project is covered as fully as possible during the project discovery phase, it is necessary to make a list of the points that need coverage.
+To make sure that the project is covered as fully as possible during the project discovery phase, make a list of the points that need to be addressed.
 We’ve put them together for you in a kind of general checklist.

-- Client: the project (development from scratch or an upgrade to an existing one), goals, users, research;
+- Client discussion: project (development from scratch or upgrading an existing one), goals, users, research;

-- Market: existing solutions, buying habits, comprehensive market research;
+- Market analysis: existing solutions, buying habits, comprehensive market research;

-- Competition: direct and indirect, failure analysis, USP;
+- Competition research: direct and indirect, failure analysis, USP;

-- Users: drawing up a complete portrait (geography, demography), user scenarios;
+- User research: drawing up a complete user portrait (geography, demographic), user scenarios;

 - Technical requirements: specifications, list of features, technology stack;

-- If a solution already exists: analysis of the solution, search for reasons for failure, test results, technical analysis, user reviews.
+- If a solution already exists: analysis of the solution, reasons for failure, test results, technical analysis, user reviews.

 Of course, these are far from all the points that are necessary for a comprehensive study of the project discovery phase.
-However, following these points, you can draw up a basic picture of the project, which can then be worked out and supplemented with more information.
+However, you can use these steps as a guide to draw up a basic picture of the project, which can then be worked out and supplemented with more information.

 Project Discovery Phase Duration And Price